Can I claim workers' compensation or damages if assaulted at work or on my way to or from work?

 The Court also held in that case that the worker who was assaulted had placed himself at risk by antagonising the youths prior to the assault occurring by yelling things out at them, as a result of which they responded by assaulting him.

-Strict time limits apply on claims in Queensland.
-So if you have been injured as a result of any vehicle such as a car, bike or boat accident, or whilst at work, on holiday, or in many other situations you believe was caused by someone else's wrongful act or negligence, you may be entitled to compensation.
+If you have been injured at work or on the way to or from work that you believe was caused by someone else's wrongful act or negligence, you may be entitled to compensation.